How this Came About

 A Military Home

-As a military wife, you often hear: “If the Army wanted you to have a spouse, they would’ve issued you one,” or “Mission First.”
+As a military wife, you often hear: “If the Army wanted you to have a spouse, they would have issued you one,” or “Mission First.”
 Basically, I’ve learned to become self-sufficient, and other spouses became my lifeline.
 Military families take care of each other.
 That’s just what we do.

 Another saying is: “Home is where the Army sends you.”
-I actually have one of my cross-stitch projects that hangs by our front door with this saying.
-It stuck with me over the years as we moved so many times.
+I actually framed a cross-stitch project I made many years ago when hubby was still active duty and gone all the time.
+It stuck with me over the years as we moved so many times—and yes, I still display it in our current home.

-These sayings, as bad as they sound, helped me cope and stay strong.
+These military sayings, as tough as they may sound, helped me cope and stay strong.
 I then was also able to turn around and help others that had it worse than I did.
-Making the best out of a tough situation was rewarding in itself and made where we’ve lived feel as close to home as possible.
+Making the best out of a difficult situation was rewarding in itself and made where we’ve lived feel as close to home as possible.

 How to Make a Home